Json-exe/Blazor.CropperWrapper/readme.md

 2. Include `@using Json_exe.Blazor.Cropper` in your `_Imports.razor`.
 3. Add `builder.Services.AddCropper()` in your `Program.cs` or `Startup.cs`.
 4. Use `<CropperWrapper @ref="@CropperRef" ImageSrc="<Your-Image-Src>"/>` in any page.
-5. Create your UI with buttons and other controls to interact with the Cropper methods.
+5. Create your user interface with buttons and other controls to interact with the cropper methods enabled by the Ref. ``CropperRef.Method()``
 6. Refer to [Usage and Features](#usage-and-features) for detailed information on methods and options.

 ## Preview